Number squeezed and fragmented states of strongly interacting bosons in a double well: Introduction

 \section{Introduction}

-Since the achievement of Bose-Einstein condensation in the laboratory~\cite{Davis1995,Anderson1995}, there has been significant interest, both experimental and theoretical, in the study of a BEC in a double well trap.
-To date, the problem of cold atoms in a double well potential has been modeled extensively within a two-mode approximation, in which the many-body state of the system is computed in terms of the two lowest energy one-body states of the system~\cite{Mahmud2002,Milburn1997,Javanainen1999,Bodet2010,Spekkens1999,Mueller2006,Sakmann2011,Ananikian2006,Jia2008}.
-As discussed in ~\cite{Javanainen1999}, this approach is generally restricted to the limit of weak particle interactions.
-Furthermore, of the studies listed here only~\cite{Ananikian2006,Jia2008} considered effects beyond the usual one-body tunneling ($J$) and on-site interaction ($U$) terms (i.e., they included two-body tunneling terms).
+Since the achievement of Bose-Einstein condensation in the laboratory~\cite{Davis1995,Anderson1995}, there has been significant experimental and theoretical interest in the study of a Bose-Einstein Condensate (BEC) in a double well trap.
+This system has been modeled extensively using several different theoretical approaches.
+One common approach is to use a variant of the Bose-Hubbard model within an $n$-mode approximation, in which the many-body state of the system is computed in terms of a basis constructed from the system's $n$ lowest energy one-body states.
+The bulk of this work has been done in the context of a two-mode model~\cite{Mahmud2002,Mahmud2005,Milburn1997,Javanainen1999,Bodet2010,Spekkens1999,Mueller2006,Sakmann2011,Ananikian2006,Jia2008,Luhmann2012,Zapata1998,Meier2001}, although some authors have gone beyond two-mode models by including four~\cite{Gillet2014} or eight modes~\cite{Garcia-March2010}.
+Other authors have studied multi-mode effects with multiconfigurational Hartree-Fock methods, in which a basis is constructed from a generalization of the two-mode basis using bosonic Hartree-Fock theory~\cite{Masiello2005,Streltsov2006,Zollner2006,Sakmann2008}, Gross-Pitaevski mean field methods~\cite{Ostrovskaya2000,Sinatra2000,Li2009,Kurkjian2017}, or a semiclassical truncated Wigner approximation~\cite{Isella2006,Tuchman2009,Gross2011}.

+As discussed in~\cite{Javanainen1999}, the two-mode model is generally restricted to the limit of weak interactions.
+Most studies focus on models which include only one-body tunneling ($J$) and on-site interaction ($U$) terms, although some include higher-order effects either through two-body tunneling terms~\cite{Ananikian2006,Mahmud2005,Jia2008} or renormalized $J$ and $U$ coefficients~\cite{Luhmann2012}.
 Recent theoretical work on understanding the double well in the context of an eight-mode approximation~\cite{Garcia-March2010} has uncovered some deficiencies of the two-mode model.
-In particular, it was shown that even in regimes where one might naively expect only the lowest two single particle modes to contribute based on energy arguments, the ground state can nevertheless contain components of higher modes.
-Such admixtures have the potential to dramatically influence the collective properties of the system.
+In particular, it was shown that even in regimes where one might naively expect only the lowest two one-body modes to contribute based on energy arguments, the ground state can nevertheless contain components of higher modes.
+Such admixtures have the potential to dramatically influence the collective properties of the system in ways that are not captured by including two-body effects within a two-mode model.